 Stung By Twitter, Trump Signs Executive Order To Weaken Social Media Companies

-President Trump on Thursday signed an executive order aimed at limiting the broad legal protections enjoyed by social media companies, just two days after Trump tore into Twitter for fact-checking two of the president's tweets.
+President Trump signed an executive order Thursday aimed at limiting the broad legal protections enjoyed by social media companies, two days after he tore into Twitter for fact-checking two of his tweets.

 "We're here today to defend free speech from one of the gravest dangers it has faced in American history, frankly," Trump said from the Oval Office.
 "A small handful of powerful social media monopolies control the vast portion of all private and public communications in the United States."

 The president said the tech companies have "unchecked power to censor, restrict, edit, shape, hide, alter" a large sphere of human interaction.
-"They have points of view," Trump said.
+"They have points of view," he said.

-The Trump administration hopes the order will eventually set the stage for new regulations on tech platforms like Twitter and Facebook.
+The Trump administration hopes the order will eventually set the stage for new regulations on tech platforms such as Twitter and Facebook.

-But legal experts were doubtful the move would have any practical effect on the tech giants.
+But legal experts said they were doubtful the move would have any practical effect on the tech giants.
 Legal observers described the action as "political theater," arguing that the order does not change existing federal law and will have no bearing on federal courts.

 The president's latest confrontation with Twitter was set off after the tech company placed fact-checking warnings on two of his tweets that claimed, without evidence, that casting ballots by mail allows for voter fraud.
-That position comes in the face of voting by mail having been used for years in both Democratic and Republican states without reports of widespread fraud.
+Voting by mail has been used for years in both Democratic and Republican states without reports of widespread fraud.

-Trump lashed out at Twitter, comparing the fact-checking labels to censorship and accusing social media giant of stifling conservative voices, though the president did not provide any examples to back up that claim.
+Trump lashed out at Twitter, comparing the fact-checking labels to censorship and accusing the social media giant of stifling conservative voices, though the president did not provide any examples to back up his assertion.

-Trump, who often uses Twitter as a megaphone to tout his victories and blast his critics, responded to the fact-checking labels by threatening to shut down the social media companies, despite not having the sole authority to do so.
+The president, who often uses Twitter as a megaphone to tout his victories and blast his critics, responded to the fact-checking labels by threatening to shut down social media companies despite not having the sole authority to do so.

 Regulator: Turning the FCC into "the President's speech police is not the answer"